-- (a) the constitutional documents (with an English translation thereof) of the Issuer and the constitutional documents (with an English translation thereof) of the Guarantor; - (b) the audited financial statements of the Issuer in respect of the financial years ended 31 December 2011 and December 2012 together with the audit reports prepared in connection therewith.
-The Issuer currently prepares audited standalone financial statements on an annual basis but not on a semi-annual basis;
+- (a) the constitutional documents (with an English translation thereof) of the Issuer and the constitutional documents (with an English translation thereof) of the Guarantor; - (b) the audited financial statements of the Issuer in respect of the financial years ended 31 December 2012 and December 2013 in both French and English, together with the audit reports prepared in connection therewith.
+The Issuer currently prepares audited standalone financial statements on an annual basis but not on a semi-annual basis; - (c) the audited consolidated financial statements of the Group in respect of the financial years ended 31 December 2012 and 31 December 2013 (with an English translation thereof).
+The Guarantor currently prepares audited consolidated and standalone financial statements on an annual basis as well as unaudited consolidated and standalone financial statements on a semi-annual basis and unaudited unconsolidated financial statements on a quarterly basis;

-- (c) the audited consolidated financial statements of the Group in respect of the financial years ended 31 December 2011 and 31 December 2012 (with an English translation thereof).
-The Guarantor currently prepares audited consolidated and standalone financial statements on an annual basis as well as unaudited consolidated and standalone financial statements on a semi-annual basis and unaudited unconsolidated financial statements on a quarterly basis; - (d) the most recently published audited annual financial statements of the Issuer and the Guarantor and the most recently published unaudited semi-annual financial statements (if any) of the Issuer and the Guarantor (in each case with an English translation thereof), together with any audit or review reports prepared in connection therewith); - (e) the Programme Agreement, the Agency Agreement, the Deed of Covenant and the forms of the Global Notes, the Notes in definitive form, the Coupons and the Talons; - (f) a copy of this Base Prospectus; - (g) any future Base Prospectuses, prospectuses, information memoranda, supplements and Final Terms (save that a Final Terms relating to a Note which is neither admitted to trading on a regulated market in the European Economic Area nor offered in the European Economic Area in circumstances where a prospectus is required to be published under the Prospectus Directive will only be available for inspection by a holder of such Note and such holder must produce evidence satisfactory to the Issuer and the Paying Agent as to its holding of Notes and identity) to this Base Prospectus and any other documents incorporated herein or therein by reference; and - (h) in the case of each issue of Notes admitted to trading on the Luxembourg Stock Exchange's regulated market subscribed pursuant to a subscription agreement, the subscription agreement (or equivalent document).
+- (d) the most recently published audited annual financial statements of the Issuer and the Guarantor and the most recently published unaudited semi-annual financial statements (if any) of the Issuer and the Guarantor (in each case with an English translation thereof), together with any audit or review reports prepared in connection therewith); - (e) the Programme Agreement, the Agency Agreement, the Deed of Covenant and the forms of the Global Notes, the Notes in definitive form, the Coupons and the Talons; - (f) a copy of this Base Prospectus; - (g) any future Base Prospectuses, prospectuses, information memoranda, supplements, Final Terms and Pricing Supplements (in the case of Exempt Notes) (save that Pricing Supplements will only be available for inspection by a holder of such Note and such holder must produce evidence satisfactory to the Issuer and the Paying Agent as to its holding of Notes and identity) to this Base Prospectus and any other documents incorporated herein or therein by reference; and - (h) in the case of each issue of Notes admitted to trading on the Luxembourg Stock Exchange's regulated market subscribed pursuant to a subscription agreement, the subscription agreement (or equivalent document).